elves/elvish/website/ref/edit.md

 Note that keybindings to **start** modes live in the binding table of the insert mode, not the target mode.
 For instance, if you want to be able to use
-<span class="key">Alt-l</span> to start location mode, you should modify
+<kbd>Alt-l</kbd> to start location mode, you should modify
 `$edit:insert:binding[Alt-l]`:

 ```elvish
 set edit:insert:binding[Alt-l] = { edit:location:start }
 ```

 One tricky case is the history mode.
-You can press
-<span class="key">▲&#xfe0e;</span> to start searching for history, and continue
-pressing it to search further.
+You can press <kbd>▲&#xfe0e;</kbd> to start searching for history, and continue pressing it to search further.
 However, when the first press happens, the editor is in insert mode, while with subsequent presses, the editor is in history mode.
 Hence this binding actually relies on two entries, `$edit:insert:binding[Up]` and `$edit:history:binding[Up]`.

-So for instance if you want to be able to use <span class="key">Ctrl-P</span>
-for this, you need to modify both bindings:
+So for instance if you want to be able to use <kbd>Ctrl-P</kbd> for this, you need to modify both bindings:

 ```elvish
 set edit:insert:binding[Ctrl-P] =  { edit:history:start }